taka-rl/RL_APS/README.md

         psi_dot = v * np.tan(delta) / CAR_L
   v: velocity, ψ(psi): heading angle of the car, a: acceleration, δ(delta): steering angle, CAR_L: car length
   x: the center of the car position in x axle, y: the center of the car position in y axle

+# Reinforcement learning
+## Environment
+This environment provides Parallel and Perpendicular parking.

+## Action type
+There are two action types which are continuous and discrete.
+Actions as input values for the agent are [a, δ] in both type.
+- continuous
+  a is acceleration, limited between -1 and 1 m/s^2
-Maximum velocity is set +/-10km/h
+  δ is set between -pi/4〜pi/4
-Acceleration limitation is -1〜1 m/s^2
+- discrete
+  Action space is 6.
+  0: [1, 0] # move forward
+  1: [1, -np.pi/6] # move right forward
+  2: [1, np.pi/6] # move left forward
+  3 :[-1, 0] # move backward
+  4 :[-1, -np.pi/6] # move right backward
+  5 :[-1, np.pi/6] # move left backward

-# State value for the agent
+## State value for the agent
-Input values are [a, δ], setting -pi/4〜pi/4 for δ.
-Output values are v, and the distance between the 4 parking corner points(x,y) and the center position of the car(x,y).
+Output values of the algorithm are v, and the distance between the 4 parking corner points(x,y) and the center position of the car(x,y).
 (v is divided by the maximum velocity and the disance is divided by the maximaum distance for normalization.)
+Maximum velocity is +/-10km/h and Maximum distance is 25m.

-# Reward type
+## Reward type
 If the car parks in the parking lot succesfully, the reward +1 is given.
 The reward -1 is given if the following conditions are met.
   - the car get collision.
   - the distance between the car and the parking lot is more than 25meters.
   - the car crosses the parking lot border horizontally/vertically.

+# How to use
+## Training

+## Visualize the agent